chicken-teriyaki-cup-rice/chicken-teriyaki-cup-rice/README.md

 1. discover what questions I don't have answers to.
 2. discover which assumptions I thought were correct, actually might not be.

 Currently open to new opportunities.
-I'm ndmframework on the app with 140 character limit.
+I'm ndmframework on the app with the 140 character limit.